Best Engine-Approved Gambits: Sound Sacrifices in Modern Chess

 Strategic Themes:

-• Flexible pawn structures that lead to both tactical and positional battles.
+- Flexible pawn structures which provide for both tactical and positional results.

 Opening moves: